KeyboardKit/KeyboardKit/README.md

 🇲🇰 🇲🇹 🇲🇳 🇳🇴 🇮🇷 🇵🇱 🇵🇹 🇧🇷 🇷🇴 🇷🇺 <br />
 🇷🇸 🇸🇰 🇸🇮 🇪🇸 🇰🇪 🇸🇪 🇹🇷 🇺🇦 🇺🇸 🇧🇪 <br />

-KeyboardKit also comes packed with a bunch of features to help you build amazing and powerful keyboards:
+KeyboardKit comes packed features to help you build amazing and powerful keyboards:

 * 💥 [Actions][Actions] - KeyboardKit comes with keyboard actions like characters, emojis, actions, custom ones etc.
 * 🎨 [Appearances][Appearances] - KeyboardKit comes with an appearance engine that lets you easily style your keyboards.